RoboDK/RoboDK-API/C#/API/index.md

 Other
 =====

-A partial implementation of the RoboDK API for Visual Basic is also available:
+A partial implementation of the RoboDK API for Visual Basic is also available, however, it is recommended to use the Nuget package in Visual Basic:
- * RoboDK API for VB .Net: https://robodk.com/doc/examples/RoboDK-Visual-Basic-VB.Net-SampleProject.zip
+ * RoboDK API for VB .Net: https://github.com/RoboDK/RoboDK-API/tree/master/Visual%20Basic

 Supported robots
 ================